 BenCab Museum is home to the permanent collection of Philippine National Artist Benedicto Cabrera.
 It also serves as a venue for art shows and exhibitions.

 The museum has several themed galleries.
 One of which is a gallery dedicated to original Cordillera art pieces such as sculptures, weapons, and paintings.
-Immersions in Bencab Museum is one of the best ways to enjoy the province.
+Immersions in Bencab Museum is one of the best ways to enjoy the province and can also be enjoyed as a rainy season activity in the Philippines.

 One of the prominent exhibits is BenCab's bulol collection.
 Bulol is an Ifugao rice god figurine carved from Narra wood.
 You won't miss this exhibit, as the display occupies a whole wall in the museum.